kevin931/cytomulate/README.md

 ```
 If you wish to use ``PyCytoData``, you can install separately with more instructions [here](https://cytomulate.readthedocs.io/en/dev/installation.html).

+### Dependencies

+Good news: we didn't have to write `cytomulate` from scratch in assembly language!
+This means that we will need dependencies to install it.
+Below is a list of packages that you will need:

+- numpy
+- scipy
+- scikit-learn
+- networkx
+- matplotlib
+- tqdm

+Most of these are pretty standard!
+And even better news: the installation instructions should automatically handle all the dependency issues.
+If you have a problem with installation, let us know and we're happy to help!

+While the above are all core dependencies, we highly highly highly highly highly recommend `PyCytoData` as well!
+You can get all the benefits of an integrated pipeline!
+But of course, for those of you who don't fancy more dependencies, we understand as well!

 ## Examples

 We have two modes: **Creation Mode** and **Emulation Mode**.
 The former is probabilistic-model based simulation without the need of datasets; the latter is based on existing datasets to match as much of the existing features as possible.
 Here, we give two quick examples of how they work.